biogeochem/project_template/README.md

 # Project Template Repository
 This repository is designed to serve as a template for the curation and maintenance of data within a specific project.
 Projects may either be a thesis chapter or a manuscript publication.

-## Project structure
-All project repos are named according to the associated grant and labelled with a short informative tag for the project (e.g. grant_projectname').
-In addition, they contain the following folders:

-1. **data |** will contain separate folders for raw, cleaned, and processed data, as well as data from databases incorporated as submodules.
-For more information related to reading in and using submodules, see `UsingSubmodules.md`.
-2. **code |** R scripts for processing and analyzing project information
-3. **bin |** R scripts containing outside derived code
-4. **src |** R scripts containing user derived code
-5. **docs |** project notes, etc.
-6. **Figs_Tables |** saved figures and tables from analysis
+## Using this template
+1. Create and clone the template repository
+2. Move this `README.md` to the `docs` folder.
+3. Complete metadata in `project_template-README.md` *and* rename it `README.md`
+3. Keep metadata up-to-date

+## Minimum metadata requirements
-All databases should also contain a **README.md** file which details the following information:
+All repositories should also contain a `README.md` file which details the following metadata:

 1. Project title
 2. Lead HQP